juanitogan/flame/README.md

 Note the paradigm here that is typical to many game engines: you transform the entity and not the component.
 Also, components can have size properties, whereas entities only have scale.
 Components can have a pivot property, whereas entities have position and rotation.  _(Warning: Not all objects from Flame have been updated to this paradigm yet.)_

-Regarding the above paradigm, it is therefore unusual to have more than one of a type of component in a single entity.
+Regarding the above paradigm, it is therefore unusual to have multiple components of a the same type in a single entity.
 For example, an entity will not typically have more than one sprite component unless you have images that should be composed, such as a border image and a content image or animation.
 Entities that use multiple images that need to move independent of each other should instead create a child entity for each part.

 ### Entity hierarchy